simple-frontend-dev/update-watcher/packages/server-watcher/README.md

 ## Architecture

-Can initialize a release database with the last 10 releases of a given repository
+Can initialize a release database with the last 10 releases of a given repository.

 Polls every 4 hours these repoositories for updates and if found then it creates an issue in https://github.com/simple-frontend-dev/update-watcher/issues with the release metadata